malaki-labs/malaki-labs/bio.md

-- 🌎 Welcome to Malaki.Labs 🌍
+- 🌎 Welcome to the Malaki Mind 🌍
 - 👽 Currently a team of one 👽
 - 🎶 My name is Max 🎶
 - 💻 I am learning Javascript, Python, looking to learn more 💻